minibolt-guide/minibolt/guide/bonus/bitcoin/electrs.md

 ### Autostart on boot

-Electrs needs to start automatically on system boot.
+Electrs need to start automatically on system boot.

 * As user "admin", create the Electrs systemd unit and copy/paste the following configuration.
 Save and exit